David Mobbs, Group Chief Executive

 Rebecca joined Nuffield Health in 2005 to lead programmes and projects which deployed new products and innovative services into the market.
 Currently the Group Director for Digital Services, her remit is to ensure Nuffield Health has a clear focus and direction in respect of how the organisation will utilise digital technology to engage with their customers, support existing service lines and develop new products and services.

 Rebecca is responsible for the programme team developing and deploying Nuffield HealthScoreTM (see www.nuffieldhealthscore.com), and sets the vision and strategy for this product.
-She is also responsible for the current Nuffield Health digital platform.
+She is also responsible for developing digital services.